GBora/quick-remap/README.md

-# simple_mapper
+# quick-remap

 A simple mapping library for when you just need to do a quick renaming of certain fields on objects, while leaving everything else as is.

-The only export of the library is the function `simpleMapping` which has the following header:
+The only export of the library is the function `quickMapping` which has the following header:

-`simpleMapping = (source: any, keysToRename: any, keysToSkip?: string[]): any`
+`quickMapping = (source: any, keysToRename: any, keysToSkip?: string[]): any`

 `keysToRename`: a simple object which has as it's keys the key in the source object you want to remap and the value for the key the new name.